 - Papua New Guinea

-Education Provides a Brighter Future for Poor Girls in Nepal
+Nepal Education: Providing a Brighter Future for Poor Girls

 For many poor girls and their families in rural and remote areas of Nepal, a secondary education support project has put them on the right path to realizing their "dreams of a better future".